 The ball washer is no good at this time.
 Proper handwashing is very crucial during this pandemic, so don’t take shortcuts for your hygiene.
 Also, wet a small part of your golf towel so you can clean dirt and grass stains from your ball.
 You can use it to clean your golf club too.
 If you are too careful and a COVID-19 conformist and don’t want to use your towel, carry some hand wipes at all times.

 Wear golf gloves on both hands.
 You can find rain gloves in the supermarket or golf stores near you.
 Don’t think so much about how funny you will look or that your game might change because of the gloves.
-Your golf mates may probably laugh, but they’ll admit that it’s a great strategy to keep yourself protected from the virus while you’re able to play golf.
+Your mental golf gaming mates may probably laugh, but they’ll admit that it’s a great strategy to keep yourself protected from the virus while you’re able to play golf.

 It’s okay to leave the flagstick at this time.
 Do what you can to prevent touching less of things that are possibly infected with the virus.
 Besides, it’s not a penalty if the ball hits a flagstick that was left uncollected – that’s according to the modified guidelines of golf, which were effected in January of 2019.
 This also hastens the game and benefits you as a player to some extent when the ball hits the flagstick.